kgisl/cs8251/notes/unit5.md

 **5. What is **FILE**?**
 FILE is a structure declared in stdio.h.
-The members of the FILE structure are used by the program in the various fi le access operations.
-For each fi le that is to be opened, a pointer to type FILE must be declared.
-When the function fopen() is called, that function creates an instance of the FILE structure and returns a pointer to that structure.
-This pointer is used in all subsequent operations on the fi le.
+The members of the FILE structure are used by the program in the various file access operations.
+For each file that is to be opened, a pointer to type FILE must be declared.
+When the function `fopen()` is called, that function creates an instance of the FILE structure and returns a pointer to that structure.
+This pointer is used in all subsequent operations on the file.
 But programmers don’t need to be concerned about the members of the structure FILE.